Taxation of income received from financial assets

 When using an investment account, a person must, in addition to information to be declared, keep records of the acquisition cost of the financial assets, so that it would be possible to determine the acquisition cost of financial assets acquired for money in the investment account, if necessary.

 Interests on deposits of a credit institution of a resident of a Contracting State or interests on deposits received through a permanent place of business located in a Contracting State of a credit institution or on behalf thereof shall be exempt from tax.
 Tax exemption is not extended to interest on deposits that depend on the value of securities, deposits, currencies, other instruments or underlying assets or the changes thereof (hereinafter investment deposit).
 At the same time the interests of investment account subject to taxation can be carried to the investment account for deferral of tax liability and this is considered as an income received from financial assets.
-In case of interest on investment deposit on an amount deposited before 1 January 2011, the income tax exemption will be still applicable until 31 December 2013, provided that the deposited amount was not declared as a contribution to an investment account.

 Life insurance contract with an investment risk